November 25 – December 2

 A one-week stay-at-home writing residency with Karen Eng

-Take part in this concentrated workshop for just one week, focusing on the environment around you.
-This will be a chance for personal tutor support to refine a piece of writing (or several) in the company of others.
-And all from the safety of your own home.
+This is a chance for personal tutor support to refine a piece of writing (or several) in the company of others.
 This residency follows on from our very successful Instagram challenge #doorstepenvironment If you enjoyed taking part or reading the results in our blog – this might well be for you.

 About Karen Eng